We Deal in Lead A Weird West Gunslinger Adventure Game

 Your Quests may be secret, hidden from your Order, or written openly on your face.
 The strongest Gunslinger Orders have complimentary, or at least unopposed, Quests.

-There will be situations where Quests clash or present a choice between fulfilment and maintaining the Order’s fellowship.
+Situationally, Quests may clash or present a choice between their fulfilment and maintaining the Order’s fellowship.
 In extreme situations, this can lead to sacrifice.
-Discuss these choices collectively as they may result in conflict.
+Collectively discuss these potentially contentious choices.

 Sacrifice #